gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 $ cp -r graviteeio-full-3.20.0/graviteeio-apim-console-ui-3.20.0 [DESTINATION_FOLDER]/
 ```

-### Deploy or run the management UI
+### Deploy or run the Management Console

 #### Deploy

-The management UI is a client-side-only AngularJS application and can be deployed on any HTTP server, such as [Apache](https://httpd.apache.org/) or [Nginx](http://nginx.org/).
+The Management Console is a client-side-only AngularJS application and can be deployed on any HTTP server, such as [Apache](https://httpd.apache.org/) or [Nginx](http://nginx.org/).

 #### Run with Python